 And the naloxone in each dose starts working when people misuse the drug.
 Due to its lower misuse potential, Suboxone is available for at-home use.

 Both methadone and Suboxone can ease chemical imbalances caused by opioids like heroin.
 But if you don’t get relief from methadone, the buprenorphine in Suboxone could be a better option for you.

 You can use Suboxone at home on a schedule that works for you.
 Making appointments, as you must do for methadone, is not required.
 You can attend to your everyday life while addressing your OUD.

 How Do I Switch From Methadone to Suboxone?

-The switch from Methadone to Suboxone requires careful medical supervision and instruction.
-Here are a few steps:
+Transitioning from methadone to Suboxone requires careful medical supervision and detailed instructions.
+The following steps are involved:

 1. Talk to Your Doctor

 Moving from one MAT to another requires careful medical planning.
-Your doctor must assess a number of factors, including your current methadone dose, your lifestyle, your overall health, etc. After an initial evaluation, your doctor will create a plan to help you move from one medication to another.
+Your buprenorphine doctor must assess several factors, including your current methadone dose, lifestyle and overall health.
+After an initial evaluation, your doctor will create a plan to help you move from one medication to another.

 2. Taper Your Methadone Dose

 The more methadone you take right now, the higher your risk of potential withdrawal.
-You and your doctor may decide to lower your methadone dose slowly before deciding to switch to Suboxone.
-Or, you may decide to switch immediately from Methadone to Suboxone without first tapering your methadone dose.
-This should be a decision between you and your doctor that you can make together.
+You and your doctor may decide to lower your methadone dose slowly before deciding to switch to Suboxone, or you may choose to change immediately from methadone to Suboxone without first tapering your methadone dose.
+This should be a decision you and your doctor make together.